 Ban Rak Thai Village in Thailand with the sun poking over the surrounding mountains

-Scenic Drive from Pai
+Scenic drive from Pai

 Absolutely breathtaking views on the way to this village!
 The drive from Pai to Ban Rak Thai takes you through amazing twists and turns, through amazing lookouts and authentic Thai villages.